demisto/content-docs/content-repo/extra-docs/articles/expanse-pack-readme.md

+---
+id: expanse-pack-readme
+title: Expanse Pack
+description: The Expanse Content Pack for Cortex XSOAR provides full coverage of the Expander and Behavior product capabilities from Expanse to allow SOCs to automate the defense of their company’s attack surface.
+---
 The Expanse Content Pack for Cortex XSOAR provides full coverage of the Expander and Behavior product capabilities from Expanse to allow SOCs to automate the defense of their company’s attack surface.

 The integrations in this pack enable fetching and mirroring of Expanse issues into Cortex XSOAR incidents, and ingestion of indicators (IPs, domains, and certificates) that refer to the corporate network perimeter as discovered by Expanse.